bchang3/FruitBasket/doc/project-proposal.md

   - Backend Tasks:
     - Create a relation to store flashcards for a user (question ID, user ID foreign keys).
     - Write queries to bookmark questions for a user and insert to flashcards relation.
+    - Write queries to delete flashcards for a user.
+    - Write queries to update flashcard status (e.g. practice priority level)
     - Write queries to search/filter through flashcards (to enable users to browse their flashcards)
+    - Write queries to search/filter through questions (for users to find questions to bookmark)
   - Frontend Tasks:
     - Save question as flashcard interface (in game flow)
-    - Search/filter through flashcards interface
+    - Search/filter through flashcards/questions interface
-    - Flashcard table display
+    - Flashcard table display + UI
     - Select flashcards within table to start a practice session or batch delete

 - #### User metrics, stats page, radar chart, games won, best/worst category, overall accuracy.